 Can you conduct our ceremony in a church?

 Yes, I can; as long, of course, as you have the permission of the resident minister or padre for me to do so.
 Because I'm a member of the OneSpirit Interfaith Foundation, and so technically a minister myself, I can conduct weddings in places of worship or in private chapels on estates; with the National Trust such as those at Haddo House; or at millitary garrisons like Fort George.
 Tanya and Calum were married at the privately owned Bona Church overlooking Loch Ness.

 What does a typical ceremony include?

-There is no typical ceremony because every one is bespoke.
-A rough idea might include:
+There is no typical ceremony because every one is bespoke, but as a guide, might include:

 readings and poems